Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartwall/getthickness/_index.md

 ---
 title: getThickness
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartwall/getthickness/
+url: /php-java/aspose.slides/chartwall/getthickness/
 ---

-## getThickness()  function
+## getThickness()  method

  Returns or sets the walls thickness as a percentage of the largest dimension of the plot volume.
  Read/write  int.

-### Result
+### Returns
 int